mesalock-linux/mesapy/sgx/README.md

 ### NOTICE: While running pypy embed.py, make sure the typedefine.h and include directory are in the parent directory as the command running, and import the cffi module from the lib_pypy we provide.

 ## Customization
-* Write your own edl for your ecall function, see Gettinf Start with Sample.
+* Write your own edl for your ecall function, see Getting Started with Sample.
 * Write your own code following the sample code.
 >* Write your own Python function code you want to call in Enclave in implementation.py.
 >* Write cffi interface generating part in embed.py.